To submit a session, please click here.

 Sessions will be selected based on the ability of session leaders to:

-PLEASE NOTE that submissions in response to this Call for Sessions should not be used as a venue to conduct a general report-out on grant activities.
+Note that submissions in response to this Call for Sessions should not be used as a venue to conduct a general report-out on grant activities.
 All Projects and Centers are expected to participate in “ATE Connects,” which is a featured component of the conference agenda.
-ATE Connects provides an opportunity to engage in the general sharing of information, resources, and materials related to ATE projects and programs; network with participants; and explore the community.
-Signing up to host a conversation hub in ATE Connects is SEPARATE from this Call for Sessions process.
+ATE Connects provides an opportunity for general sharing of information, resources, and materials related to ATE projects and programs; network with participants; and engage with the ATE community.
+Signing up to host a conversation hub in ATE Connects is separate from this Call for Sessions process.
 For more information on ATE Connects, please see the event website.

-Individuals proposing sessions for the 2024 ATE Conference are encouraged to submit under one of the following five tracks.
+Individuals proposing sessions for the 2025 ATE Conference are encouraged to submit under one of the following six tracks.

-Proposals submitted under the five conference tracks must follow one of the following formats.
+Proposals submitted under the six conference tracks must follow one of the following formats.

 Learning Labs